vasiliosk/Arduino_VICE-200/README.md

 ## Bootloader firmware

-The bootloader hex is included in this repository here:
+The bootloader hex is included in this repository here.
+All VICE-200 modules shipped should already have this bootloader installed:

 `EOTAK-mbed\mbed_nano\bootloaders\nano33ble\bootloader.hex`